 Q. What is the best weight for my gun?

 A. That is very gun and shooter specific.
 I like shooting the heaviest pellet I get good results with.
 When we shoot raccoon or skunks that we have trapped we use the heavy soft pellets to make the "lights go out".
 I like to shoot the same pellets at the range.
 If you are shooting range only I would try a few different weights at a few distances and see what is most accurate and stick with those.
 If you are hunting I would do the same but choose pellets on the heavier side.
 Even though the heavy pellets will shoot slower they are very accurate and will have more energy down range than the lighter faster pellets.
 I do recommend using pellets that travel less than 1000 FPS in your gun and generally 800-975 FPS will give great results.

 Q. Why are these swaged pellets more expensive than the ones I see the big stores selling?

 A. Those are mass produced with machines that put them out by the thousands per hour.
 They normally use the diablo style pellet which is accurate for short/medium distance target shooting.
 Good for plinking and fooling around with.
 When it gets serious, like competition or hunting scenarios, that is where we come in.
 Our swaged pellets are designed for longer range with pellet weight to provide good energy down range.

-These are swaged pellets that are put into a hydraulic press one by one and at least twice per pellet.
+These are swaged pellets that are put into a hydraulic press one by one.
 It is a slow process that has limited production per day and a substantial investment into the hydraulic press, multiple dies (even more than one per caliber), multiple punches for each caliber, core molds for each caliber, lead wire for each caliber, multiple sizing dies for each caliber, melting pots and lead for stock.
 Not to mention all the testing on these pellets (OK that one I will give you, it is what I enjoy).